Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Probability and Statistics for Machine Learning and Data Science/week_1_notes/week_1_notes.md

 ## Applying Conditional Probability: Examples

-This video applies the concepts of conditional probability and independence through a few scenarios involving children in a school.
+This part applies the concepts of conditional probability and independence through a few scenarios involving children in a school.

 **Scenario 1: Soccer and Room Choice (Dependent Events)**